LostArtefacts/TRX/docs/trx/lua/reference/GAME.md

     Properties:
     - **`lara_outfit`**: string.
 The outfit Lara starts the level in. *(read-only)*
     - **`music_track`**: integer.
 The track that plays when the level starts.
 Compare against `trx.catalog.music`. *(read-only)*
     - **`num`**: integer.
 The number the level goes by.
-Not its place in the table: levels the game flow skips do not count, and a gym level has no number at all and reads 0. *(read-only)*
+Not its place in the table: levels the game flow skips do not count, and a gym level has no number at all and reads 0.
+Counted from 1. *(read-only)*
     - **`path`**: string.
 Path to the level file. *(read-only)*
     - **`script_path`**: string.
 Path to the Lua script that runs when the level loads, or `nil` if it has none. *(read-only)*
     - **`title`**: string.
 The level's name, as shown to the player. *(read-only)*